REUSABILITY

 JavaScript Functions

-Define and call reusable JavaScript functions:
+Define reusable JavaScript functions:

-Feature: JavaScript function calling
+Feature: JavaScript functions

 Background: